MarcGameroff/metis-projects/project_fletcher/README.md

 * **joni_cluster.py** : Python script to perform hierarchical clustering and output the results as a dendrogram.
 * **Class_presentation.pdf** : Powerpoint presentation describing my topic modeling journey and results.

+### Currently:

+I'm extending this project, trying out lyrical features based on POS tags, bigrams, and more.